meteor/mobile-packages/packages/mdg:camera/README.md

 # Meteor Camera Package

 Add it to your [Meteor](http://meteor.com) app with `meteor add mdg:camera`.
-The api is super simple - there is only one function to call:
+The api is super simple - there is only one function to call.

+> Warning: In the iOS simulator, the device camera is not accessible so you will get an error that says "source type 1 not available."
+> I'm working on a fallback for iOS that will use the photo library when the camera is not available, but for now just test in your web browser, a physical device, or the Android simulator.

 ### MeteorCamera.getPicture([options], callback)